FAQ Home

 Lab facilitation may be arranged in a variety of ways based on local school resources.
 In many cases, a science teacher at the school serves as the lab facilitator for students enrolled in ACCESS science courses.
 The lab facilitator supports the completion of required laboratory activities but is not responsible for the day-to-day instruction or management of the ACCESS course.

 No. ACCESS Virtual Learning courses are provided at no cost to students enrolled in Alabama public schools in grades 6–12.
-Eligible students attending non-public schools may also participate at no cost.
+Eligible non-public school students may also participate at no cost.

-For information about non-public school participation, contact the Troy ACCESS Support Center at 334-808-6323.
+For information regarding non-public school participation, contact the Troy ACCESS Support Center at 334-808-6323.